14 Best Pilgrimage sites & Temples near Kolhapur (2026)

 Distance from Kolhapur: 153 Kms

-Harihareshwar is a coastal town in the Raigad district of Maharashtra, India.
-About 175 km from Pune, and 213 km from Mumbai, it is one of the must-include places in Konkan tour packages, and among the famous weekend getaways from Pune, and Mumbai.
+Harihareshwar is a coastal town and a popular beach destination in the Raigad district of Maharashtra.
+About 175 km from Pune, and 213 km from Mumbai, it is one of the must-include places in Konkan tour packages, and among the famous weekend getaways from Pune and Mumbai.

-Situated on the Konkan coast, Harihareshwar is one of the best Maharashtra beach destinations.
-This beach town is often called Southern Kashi because it is home to the Harihareshwar temple dedicated to Lord Shiva.
+Situated on the Konkan coast, this beach town is often called Southern Kashi because of the Harihareshwar temple dedicated to Lord Shiva.

-Harihareshwar comes across as a pleasant surprise with some of the most peaceful and beautiful beaches along the Konkan Coast.
+Harihareshwar comes across as a pleasant surprise with some of the most peaceful and beautiful beaches along the Konkan region.
 Harihareshwar Beach, Diveaghar Beach & Temple, Kondvil Beach, Kelshi Beach, Velas Beach, Srivardhan Beach, Bankot Fort, are the must include places in Harihareshwar Packages.
+It takes 2 full days to leisurly experience Harihareshwar.
+With additional 2-4 days, near by destinations like Mahabaleshwar, Ganpatipule and Alibaug can be coverd.

 Distance from Kolhapur: 272 Kms